emblab-westlake/rMAP/README.md

 Each script can view help information using -h/--help.
 ##### Step1-Decompress
 Most of our raw data is in fastq.gz or fq.gz format.
 But some of the software in our process requires the data format to be FASTQ.
 Decompressed data will be saved to Decompress folder.
-If your data format is already fastq, you can skip this step.
+If your data format is already unzipped fastq file, you can skip this step.
 ```
 bash Step1_Multi_Decompress.sh -list list.txt -core 10
 ```